Inflectra/spira-documentation/docs/SpiraApps/BDD.md

 Please note that a feature file is a plain text file.
 Indentation is preserved but all other formatting is removed (including images, tables, links).

 While viewing a document details page, if you can create Requirements, Test Cases, or Risks, you can use the "BDD" > "Create Requirement", "Create Test Case", or "Create Risk" toolbar buttons to create the respective Artifact out of the current file.
-This functionality is only available for `.feature` files and works best on well-formatted feature files.
-The "Feature: " line is used for the artifact name, and the filename is used instead if it is missing.
-All properly indented Scenarios are used for the artifact steps/mitigations.
-All other text in the file is used for the artifact description.
-The feature file is also added as an attachment to the newly created artifact.
+This functionality is only available for `.feature` files and works best on well-formatted feature files:

+- The "Feature: " line is used for the artifact name, or the filename if this is missing
+- All properly indented "Scenarios" are used for the artifact steps/mitigations
+- All other text in the file is used for the artifact description
+- The feature file is added as an attachment to the newly created artifact

 ### Example Localizations
 === "French"